Berakhot (tractate): Shema

-The Talmud explain this as a specific commandment to recite the two paragraphs in which the requirement occur (Deut.
+The Talmud explain this as a specific commandment to recite the two paragraphs in which the requirement occurs (Deut.
 6:4–9, 11:13–21) to be performed twice per day, in the evening ("when you lie down") and in the morning ("when you rise up").
 The tractate defines the exact periods when the Shema should be said in the evening and the morning, specifies conditions for its recital, and who is exempt from this mitzvah ("commandment").